-Cambridge will then advise on the appropriate course of action.
+Cambridge International will then advise on the appropriate course of action.
 In some cases, it will be necessary to redo the test.

-9.3 Arrangements for external moderation
+7.3 Arrangements for external moderation

-External moderation of internal assessment is carried out by Cambridge.
+External moderation of internal assessment is carried out by Cambridge International.

-- Centres must submit the internally assessed total marks of all candidates to Cambridge. - Centres must also submit the internally assessed Speaking tests of a sample of candidates to Cambridge.
-Go to www.cie.org.uk/samples for details of which candidates are to be included in the sample.
+- Centres must submit the internally assessed total marks of all candidates to Cambridge International. - Centres must also submit the internally assessed Speaking tests of a sample of candidates to Cambridge International.
+Go to www.cambridgeinternational.org/samples for details of which candidates are to be included in the sample.